Browse and manage storage resources by using Server Explorer

 Note

-This article applies to Azure Cloud Services (classic), which is now deprecated for new customers and will be retired on August 31, 2024.
-Existing services built with this technology are still supported through Azure Cloud Services (extended support).
+This article applies to Azure Azure Cloud Services (extended support).
+Cloud Services (classic) is retired as of August 31, 2024.
+For more information, see Cloud services (classic) deployment model is retiring on August 31, 2024.
 For new development, we recommend that you use a newer service type designed for your specific purpose, such as Azure App Service, Azure Functions, or Azure Container Apps.
 For the latest list of available services, see Directory of Azure products.

 If you've installed Azure workload for Microsoft Visual Studio 2019, you can view blob, queue, and table data from your storage accounts for Azure.
 The Azure Storage node in Server Explorer shows data that's in your local storage emulator account and your other Azure Storage accounts.